At a Glance

 3. Slow responses to questions or requests

-Laggy responses from any business are annoying but especially so when receiving information from a medical provider related to your health.
-More than half of respondents to the 2023 PatientPop patient experience survey found that slow or now response to questions or concerns would cause them to leave the practice.
+Laggy responses from any business are frustrating but especially so when receiving information from a medical provider related to your health.
+More than half of respondents to Tebra's patient experience survey found that slow or no response to questions or concerns would cause them to leave the practice.

 Medical practices should ensure patients can reach the office via phone, text message, email, or in a secure message via their patient portal.
 Patients are increasingly turning to their patient portals as a resource, with patient logins rising 17% from 2020 to 2021, according to a 2022 practice operations report by MGMA.